Wesleyan-Media-Project/party_classifier/README.md

 ```

 Then, ensure you have the required dependencies installed.
-The scripts use both R (4.2.2) and Python (3.9.16).
+The scripts are tested on R 4.2, 4.3, 4.4 and Python 3.9 and 3.10.
 The packages we used are described in requirements_r.txt and requirements_py.txt.
 You can install the required Python packages by running:

 ```bash
 pip install -r requirements_py.txt